 The boutique setting and diversity of products means taking care of your eyes will always be a fresh and interesting experience.
 Sports glasses, popular with motorcyclists and athletes are a specialty, as is Eye Etiquette’s family focus with a children’s play area, tot-friendly testing, and glasses designed for the younger set.
 In every way, Carolin Roussel has created an environment where visitors can feel relaxed and at home when the time comes to take a serious look at their eye health or select new eyewear.
 Carolin believes that all customers deserve the highest quality of care and respect.

 “I am very enthusiastic to be able to dedicate my service to you and your future eyewear needs.”

-Dr. Leekha has worked in several eye care settings, including an ophthalmology office and a LASIK centre in New York City, and most recently a private practice in Coquitlam, BC.
-He has volunteered in Mexico in 2001 with Volunteer Optometric Services to Humanity, Chile in 2007 and in Mexico in 2008 with the Gift of Sight Foundation.
-On these trips Dr. Leekha was a part of providing free eye exams and eyewear to the underprivileged in those countries.
+Dr. Leekha has worked in several eye care settings, including an ophthalmology office and a LASIK center in New York City, and most recently a private practice in Coquitlam, BC.
+He has volunteered in Mexico in 2001 with Volunteer Optometric Services to Humanity, Chile in 2007, and in Mexico in 2008 with the Gift of Sight Foundation.
+On these trips, Dr. Leekha was a part of providing free eye exams and eyewear to the underprivileged in those countries.

 In 2015 Dr. Leekha was voted president of BC Doctors of Optometry!
 Dr. Leekha is able to conduct eye examinations in English, Spanish, and Punjabi.